 Charles , son of Charles and Sarah nee Walsh ,of Bridge St , fishmonger , born Downham.
 26th June 1888, enlisted 22nd October 1907 .
 Living in Salamanca Barracks , 1911 , 2nd Bttn Yorks and Lancs , L/Cpl : promoted Sergeant 20th August 1914 ,1st Battalion East Yorks Regiment which landed at St Nazaire on 10th Sept 1914 ; wounded in the thigh at the battle of the Aisne ; died of wounds 27th Sept 1914. buried St Nazaire..
 Married Edith Cobb at Beverley Dec 1913 .Awarded British War, Victory and 14 Star with clasp.

 Ernest, brother of the above , born Hull 22nd November 1885 .
 Living with parents in Downham 1891 , the elder by 6 years of his brother Charles .
 Enlisted at Regina, Canada.
 3rd August 1915, 2nd Battalion Canadian Pioneers.
 Arrived in France 11 January 1917 .
 Was part of the Canadian Railway troops , tasked to keep railways lines working to take men and materiel from the ports to the front .
-Killed in action 22nd May 1918 at Arras, buried Bellacourt Military cemetery which was enlarged by the Canadian Corps from 1916 – 1918.
+Killed in action 22nd May 1918 at Arras, buried Bellacourt Military cemetery which was enlarged by the Canadian Corps from 1916 – 1918 , Riviere , Pas de Calais . .

 Ernest George , son of Henry and Matilda , of Parsons Lane, grocers porter , born Crimplesham . enlisted Motor Machine Gun Service , RA , and later 6th Battalion Machine Gun Corps ; the Motor Machine Gun Service RA was motorised by motor cycles with sidecars , and armed with Vickers Machine Guns .
 In the 1911 census for Bridge Road , Ernest was living with his three sisters , they were dressmakers and a council teaching assistant , and he was working as a cycle and motor mechanic .
 Died of wounds at home Oct 1918 aged 31 following the battles of the Hindenburg Line , grave reference 37.12..
 Awarded British War and Victory, and 14 Star medals.